Social Framework: A platform to unlock the ingenuity of the community.

 The Social Framework

-This new social direction for Family and Community Services launched in the summer of 2017 with the Social Framework: A platform to unlock the ingenuity of the community document, which can be viewed or downloaded by clicking the link below.
+This inclusive, age-friendly social direction for Family and Community Services launched in the summer of 2017 with the Social Framework: A platform to unlock the ingenuity of the community document, which can be viewed or downloaded by clicking the link below.

 - Social Framework: A platform to unlock the ingenuity of the community (962.1 KB)